dohare25/basalt-classifier/README.md

 - Choose option 1 to classify multiple samples from a CSV file
 - Choose option 2 to classify a single sample by entering values manually
 3. **For CSV input (Option 1):**
-- Prepare a CSV file with 6 columns containing the required trace element data (include labels for each trace element variable in the first row)
+- Prepare a CSV file with 6 columns containing the required trace element data in ppm (number values only) (include labels for each trace element variable in the first row)
 - (Refer to sample_input.csv for an example.)
 - When prompted, enter the full path to your CSV file
 - Specify the directory to which you want to save the results